72th Conference – Poznan (Poland)

-Post-Napoleonic Europe Revolutions and Parliamentary Institutions.
-The case of Greece during the bicentennial since the War of Independence (1821-2021).
+Main conference theme: Post-Napoleonic Europe Revolutions and parliamentary institutions: The case of Greece on the occasion of the bicentenary since the War of Independence (1821-2021)

-1) The role of Parliamentarians in institutional procedures in the Mediterranean and
+- The role of parliamentary and representative assemblies in the institutions-buildings in the Mediterranean and Balkan areas;

-3) The evolution of representative institutions towards parliamentarism
+- The evolution of representative institutions towards parliaments;

-4) Relations between legislative assemblies and the executive.
+- Relationships between legislative assemblies and the executive power.

 ICHRPI sessions at annual conference of the American Historical Association at Seattle (USA)